 Google’s Corporate Structure

 Google has a cross-functional organizational structure, which is technically a matrix corporate structure with a considerable degree of flatness.
 This flatness is a defining structural feature that supports the company’s growth and competitiveness.
 The main characteristics of Google’s corporate structure are as follows:

 - Product-based definition

-Google uses function as basis for grouping employees.
-For example, the company has a Sales Operations team, an Engineering & Design Team, and a Product Management Team, among others.
-The firm also uses products as basis for grouping employees.
-For example, the company groups employees for developing Nexus devices.
-The firm also groups employees for its Fiber business.
-In addition, the firm’s organizational structure has considerable flatness.
-A flat organizational structure means that Google’s employees, teams or groups can bypass middle management and report directly to CEO Larry Page.
-Employees can also meet and share information across teams.
+Google’s corporate structure uses function as a basis for grouping employees.
+For example, the company has a Sales Operations group, an Engineering & Design group, and a Product Management group, among others.
+The business also uses products as basis for grouping employees.
+For instance, the company groups employees for developing Pixel devices.
+Google LLC also maintains groups for other products.
+In addition, the company’s corporate structure has considerable flatness.
+A flat organizational structure means that Google’s employees, teams or groups can bypass middle management and communicate directly with higher management.
+Based on the flatness of the corporate structure, employees can meet and share information across teams.

-Google’s organizational culture is not typical, partly because of the effects of the firm’s organizational structure.
-In essence, structure and culture interact to influence the capabilities of the organization.
-Google’s organizational culture is:
+Google’s organizational culture is not typical, partly because of the effects of the company’s organizational structure.
+In essence, the structure and the culture interact to influence the capabilities and cultural characteristics of the organization.
+Google’s corporate culture has the following primary characteristics:

 - Smart with emphasis on excellence